fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Fredrik, should I go for a CS degree here in the UK.
+Most people are trashing it, and I am aware that it won't make me much of a better coder and I had a choice over my destiny I would just start working.

 > I'm 45.
 It's getting increasingly difficult to get a software engineering job.
 I don't want to be a boss, I just love making stuff myself.
 What do I do?

 > I'm a software engineer and as I grow older I find myself being less efficient and willing to work, debug, modify code that I haven't written.
 Are there other engineers that have felt the same way?